zenogallegos/weather-application/README.md

 ## Your Task

 Build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+After entering information into a search bar, the user recieves current and 5-day weather information and the search history is saved below to search field, which can be deleted by a "clear history" button.

 ## User Story